-At the 31 December 2022, the Company had net current assets of £1.6 million (2021: £nil), net assets of £19.4 million (2021: £1) and cash balances of £2.2 million (2021: £nil).
+At the 31 December 2023, the Company had net current liabilities of £0.8 million (2022: net current assets of £1.6 million), net assets of £38.2 million (2022: £19.4 million) and cash balances of £2.2 million (2022: £2.2 million).
 The Company continues to meet its day-to-day liquidity requirements through its cash resources and the ongoing financial support provided by the LP.
 One of the key cash outflows of the Company is the payment of distributions, which is discretionary.
-As at 31 December 2022, the Company owed the LP £48.3 million in the form of loan notes (2021: £nil), as disclosed in note 9.
-The
+As at 31 December 2023, the Company owed the LP £97.4 million in the form of loan notes (2022: £48.3 million) and £1.5 million (2022: £nil) in the form of shareholder loans, of which

-Company has received confirmation from the LP that it will not demand redemption of the loan notes or seek repayment of interest on these loan notes for a period of at least 12 months from the date of approval of this report unless the Company has sufficient cash to finance its ongoing obligations.
+£1.5 million is current (2022: £nil), as disclosed in notes 8 and 9.
+The Company has received confirmation from the LP that it will not demand redemption of the loan notes, either current or non-current, or seek repayment of interest on these loan notes for a period of at least 12 months from the date of approval of this report unless the Company has sufficient cash to finance its ongoing obligations.
 In addition, the LP will continue to provide ongoing support to the Company for a period of at least 12 months from the date of approval of this report.

-The Company has no commitments to new investments as at 31 December 2022.
+The Company has no commitments to new investments as at 31 December 2023.